huangsam/spring-demo/README.md

 # Spring Demo

-After working on [huangsam/kotlin-trail](https://github.com/huangsam/kotlin-trial), it only made sense for me to try out Spring in Kotlin.
+After working on [huangsam/kotlin-trial], I wanted to try out [Spring in Kotlin].
 This project returns valid HTML, JSON API and text output.
-It also comes complete with goodies like JPA persistence, endpoint testing and application-level logging.
+It also comes complete with goodies like JPA persistence, endpoint testing and logging.

 If you want to run the application: `./gradlew bootRun`